ManticoreProject/manticore/README.md

 	./configure

-and skip to the build/installation step.
+and then skip to the build/installation step.
+Otherwise, you can add some of the following options to `configure` before moving on to building.

 #### Configuring with external MLRISC

-If you would like to configure with external MLRISC libraries, run the following instead.
+If you would like to configure with external MLRISC libraries, add the `--with-mlrisc` option.

 	./configure --with-mlrisc=<path to mlrisc>

 #### Configuring with LLVM

-You must have a custom version of LLVM installed in order to have the LLVM backend available in your installation.
-The following commands will obtain LLVM and place it in `./llvm/src`
+You must have a *custom* version of LLVM installed and configured prior to building Manticore in order to have the LLVM backend available.
+The following commands will obtain the right LLVM sources and place it in `./llvm/src`

     git submodule init
     git submodule update

-Next, we're going to build LLVM.
-TODO put steps here.

-Then proceed with the installation instructions below
+Next, we're going to build LLVM, which has its own set of [prerequisites](http://llvm.org/docs/GettingStarted.html#software) that any Unix machine setup for C++ development should already have.
+To configure LLVM, run the following commands

+    mkdir ./llvm/build
+    mkdir ./llvm/install
+    cd ./llvm/build
+    cmake -G "Unix Makefiles" -DCMAKE_INSTALL_PREFIX=../install -DCMAKE_BUILD_TYPE=Release ../src

+Next, to build and install LLVM locally.
+Replace `n` below with the number of parallel jobs you would like to use during the build.
+If you have a spinning disk hard drive, we recommend `n` such that `2.5GB * n < RAM`, as the linking stage eats up a huge amount of memory, causing heavy swapping.

+    make install -j n

+Finally, we will configure with our local installation of LLVM by adding the `--with-llvm` option to configure.

+    ./configure --with-llvm=./llvm/install

 ### Building and Installing the Distribution

-To build the compiler, we use the following command.
+Next, to build the compiler, we use the following command.

     make build